per1234/TCPEvents/README.md

   - **Password** - The password must match the password used by the sender.
 Leave the password field blank to disable authentication.
 Unauthenticated operation is not supported by the Network Event Sender/Receiver plugin.
   - **Default Event Prefix** - The prefix to use on received events unless a prefix is specified by the sender.
   - **Add source IP to the payload** - If checked the sender's IP address will be included with the payload of received events.
+  - **Connection Timeout(seconds)** - Maximum number of seconds to attempt to connect to the server before the event send fails.
+Any other operation in EventGhost will be blocked until the send is completed or times out so it is important to find the smallest value that still allows for reliable communication.
+  - **Communication Timeout(seconds)** - Maximum number of seconds to attempt communication with the server before the event send fails.

 - **Send an Event**
   - **Address** - The IP address to send the event to.